 Open source/ open data/ open community¶

-blablabla the form is given by: - non hydrological parts e.g. (data managment, management of date/time, output functions) - hydrological functions - hydrological processes (e.g. snow, soil, routing) - hydrological subprocesses or alternative ways to calculate this.
+For CWatM the form (the structure) is given by: - non-hydrological parts e.g. (data management, management of date/time, output functions) - hydrological functions

-FAIR software¶
+FAIR(R) software¶

 FAIR software refers to research software that adheres to the Findable, Accessible, Interoperable, and Reusable principles, adapted from data management to make software easier for humans and machines to discover, use, and share.